arewhyaeenn/OOP_HELLO_WORLD/README.md

 ## Task 7 - Explore Errors

 When you are writing programs, you will make mistakes.
 More runs will be unsuccessful than successful while you're developing.
-This will be true no matter how long you keep programming; you'll get more comfortable in smaller systems and move into larger ones where there is more room to make mistakes.
+This will be true no matter how long you keep programming; you'll get more comfortable in smaller systems and move into larger ones where it is harder not to make mistakes.
 When errors exist in your code, it does not mean you're a bad programmer.
 Moreover, **programming is not a fragile task**.
 When you write a program and run it and it crashes, **there are no consequences**.
-Even in industry, where faulty code can have terrible consequences (say, accidentally deleting the contents of a database), you will rigorously test your code in a safe environment (with copies of the database) to make sure it's perfect before ever using it in real life.
+Even in industry, where faulty code can have terrible consequences (say, accidentally deleting the contents of a database), you will rigorously test your code in a safe environment (with copies of the database) to make sure it's perfect before ever using it live.
 So, **don't be afraid to experiment and make mistakes**.

 We've now successfully compiled and run the program.
 Let's explore what happens when the program either can't compile or can't run.